-Figure 30.
-Example of dense mangrove forest fringing the main estuary channel
+Figure 35.
+Example of dense mangrove forest fringing the main estuary channel (Photo taken approximately 800 m upstream of the entrance opening)

 Coastal dune mixed scrub

 Small linear stands of mixed Coastal dune scrub occur along the frontal dune of Belongil Spit as well as north of the creek entrance.
 Common species include Coast banksia and Coast wattle as well as the introduced Horsetail she-oak and Bitou bush.